This article has links to products and services we love, which we may make commission from.

 Presque Isle is one of Maine’s most northern cities and the largest in Aroostook County or ‘The County’.

 According to the official website, it has a population of around 9,511.

 Presque Isle is the headquarters of the federally recognized tribe, Aroostook Band of Micmac.

-Things to do in Presque Isle include buying local produce at the farmers’ market, visiting The Maysville Museum, seeing the world’s largest scale model of the Solar System and outdoors activities at Maine’s first state park Aroostook State Park.
+Things to do in Presque Isle include buying local produce at the farmers’ market, visiting The Maysville Museum, seeing the world’s largest scale model of the Solar System, and outdoor activities at Maine’s first state park, Aroostook State Park.

 You can also ski at Quoggy Jo Ski Center.

 The city of Calais has a small population of 3,123 and is located on the Canadian border by the banks of the St. Croix River.

 Visitors can visit the Saint Croix Island International Historic Site, which describes the beginning of French presence on US soil.

 Other things to do in the area include the 2.7-mile hike at Devils Head and visiting the 30,000 acres of federally protected lands of Moosehorn National Wildlife Refuge.